 \subsection{Swing-up}

-Figure \ref{fig:app-policy-cart_rollout} demonstrates the effectiveness of the surrogate policy described in Section \ref{results:policy}.
+Figures \ref{fig:policy-swingup} and \ref{fig:app-policy-cart_rollout} demonstrate the effectiveness of the surrogate policy.
 While the episode returns are larger for the surrogate dictionary, it's important to note that the performance is very comparable; with the median performance only being about 1\% different.
-In Figure \ref{fig:app-policy-cart-overfit}, we highlight a case where we continued to train the \swingup policy using Algorithm \ref{alg:MBRL} beyond what was presented in Section \ref{results:policy}.
+In Figure \ref{fig:app-policy-cart-overfit}, we highlight a case where we continued to train the \swingup policy using \appendixAlgoRef beyond what was presented in Figures \ref{fig:policy-swingup} and \ref{fig:app-policy-cart_rollout}.
 At some point, the neural network starts to perform worse on the full-order environment, leading to an unstable control policy near the equilibrium.
 However, when using this neural network to create a surrogate dictionary, the resulting dictionary is a stable, consistent control policy.
 For both the neural network and the policy, the returns are significantly diminished compared to what's shown in Figure \ref{fig:app-policy-cart_rollout}, and this time the surrogate dictionary's median performance is about 20\% better.